| La donna che 'l mio cor nel viso porta, là dove sol fra bei pensier' d'amore

 che duol non sento, né sentí' ma' poi.

-The lady whose looks are always in my mind,
+| The lady whose looks are always in my mind, appeared to me where I was sitting thinking

 deeply of love: and I, to do her honour,